cristianst/howtojs/README.md

 # howtojs

-Basic useful examples to make coding simple.
+_Inspired on my daily headaches_

+Compilation of basic useful JS implementations.
+Arrays search, objects, fancy stuff, etc.

 This sign `->` indicates expected output.

-How to...
+## How to...

 ### Get a randoom boolean